cnnmon/tiffanywang/public/text/october/index.md

 i redesigned my website! see: [2023](https://tiffanywang-4w3l9uyno-cnnmon.vercel.app/) and [2022](https://tiffanywang-nddwqs5e6-cnnmon.vercel.app)

-## design
+# design

-redesigning a website is a vulnerable experience. do i go more minimalistic? optimize for fast loading times? instead, i dug up this old blender model i made of myself, retextured the hair to my new seasonal color(s), and placed her as the centerpiece of my landing page. this was the first design of that. you can spin her:
+redesigning a website is a vulnerable experience. do i try a new aesthetic? optimize for fast loading times? this time, i dug up this old blender model i made of myself, retextured the hair to my new seasonal color(s), and placed her as the centerpiece of my landing page. this was the first design of that. you can spin her:

 ![figma design](/text/october/mock.png)

-i stole the pretty font (neue montreal) from [this cool website](https://abrandenberger.github.io/#colophon) and made the site in nextjs and tailwind on the flight to tennessee.
+i stole the pretty font (neue montreal) from [this cool website](https://abrandenberger.github.io/#colophon) and coded the site in nextjs and tailwind on the flight from sf -> denver -> tennessee.

 well, if you've found your way here, it seems like you've found my new secret(?) blog where i will experiment with writing. welcome!!

-## ideas from october
+# ideas from october

+i might act on these ideas when i have the time, but i think it'd be cool if there were more of these things in general - let me know if any of these ideas are particularly inspiring to you!

 **personal context on technical docs**: imagine a github repo with a shoutout to the friend who mentioned something off-handedly that inspired it, or a paper with a footnote on the author's personal, unavoidable biases.